Maanum/ahlcg_deck_buddy/README.md

 ### v2: Allow ChatGPT to edit `deck` in App

-- [ ] Figure out how to have ChatGPT API register deck checkes (see [here](https://community.openai.com/t/the-system-role-how-it-influences-the-chat-behavior/87353/8))
+- [ ] Figure out how to have ChatGPT API register deck changes (see [here](https://community.openai.com/t/the-system-role-how-it-influences-the-chat-behavior/87353/8))

 ### v3: Integration to ArkhamDB to automatically register changes